robbarry/tunneler/README.md

 If you've already got SSH keys you want to use, copy them to the `certs`.
 Call your private key `tunneler_rsa` and your public key `tunneler_rsa.pub`.

-If you don't add your own SSH keys, the setup script will create them for you.
+If you don't add your own SSH key, it'll be created in the next step.

 ### 3. Run setup